Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-query-as-a-persistent-state-manager.md

 And this will work perfectly.

 Until...
-We need to introduce another component that also needs to read this value separately.
+We need to introduce another component that needs to read this value separately.
-Since we used `useState` it does not update across our application, and it will cause really weird side-effects.
+Since we used `useState` it does not update across our application, and it will cause bizarre side effects.

 ## React Query as a state manager